Coastal wall decor inspiration with a calming palette of soft greens, blues, and neutrals—perfect for creating a serene and cohesive home design

 Why Start with an Inspiration Piece?

-Picture this: You’ve picked out your dream artwork, but instead of working around it, you’re trying to cram it into a room with pre-existing decor that doesn’t quite fit.
-Sound familiar?
-It’s a recipe for frustration (and maybe an extra trip to the store).
+You’ve picked out your dream artwork, but instead of working around it, you’re trying to cram it into a room with pre-existing decor that doesn’t quite fit.

-Now imagine this instead: You start with your favorite piece—like Seaglass —and build everything else around it.
+You start with your favorite piece—like Seaglass —and build everything else around it.
 The result?
 A space that feels cohesive, intentional, and totally you.
-Here’s why this approach works:

 1. You’ll Truly Love Your Space.